heracliteanflux/exercises-scala/README.md

 [MAPREDUCE]

+* Mapper
+  * the mapper generates key-value messages from each line
+	* can be written in Java instead of Python mrjob via Hadoop streaming
+* Partitioner
+  * the partitioner decides which reducer receives each key
+	* write the partitioner in Java
+* Reducer
+  * the reducer performs an aggregation with the messages received
+	* can be written in Java instead of Python mrjob via Hadoop streaming
+* Sorter
+  * the sorter determines the order in which messages are received
+	* write the sorter in Java
+* Combiner
+  * the combiner suggests an optimization

 parallel read: multiple mappers, single reducer
 * problem: the data do not fit on one machine
 * multiple mapper nodes read separate file shards in parallel